 Acupuncture, chiropractic, massage, yoga, and T’ai Chi Chih have helped many people manage their osteoarthritis pain.
-The Integrative Care Center at Hospital for Special Surgery offers all these therapies and more, including movement classes and posture evaluations.
+The Integrative Care Center at HSS offers all these therapies and more, including movement classes and posture evaluations.

 Because every person’s experience with osteoarthritis is unique, the condition can change, especially if an injury occurs.
 At HSS, Rheumatologists, Orthopedic Surgeons, Physiatrists, Radiologists, Physical Therapists, and Pain Management Specialists work together as a team to address issues as they occur.